Detecting dependence structure: visualization and inference: Inspection of dependence structure and first illustrations

 Zhang's approach yields the largest asymmetry represented by $S_{(11,10)}=-72$.
 The negative value of the selected symmetry statistic implies that the sum of blue rectangles is the identified dependence structure.
 The related $p$-value is equal to 0.
 Evidently, approximately parabolic curve indeed fits to this template.
 However, other patterns could also be fitted.
-We briefly discuss this point in Appendix A.2.
+We briefly discuss this point in Appendix A.5.
 Therefore, we claim that our approach is more flexible and accurate.

 Danish fire insurance data are well-known datasets widely used in extreme value analysis.
 It was first made publicly available by \cite{McNeil}.
-For further analyses and related literature, see \cite{Embrechts} and \cite{Haug}.
+For further analysis and related literature, see \cite{Embrechts} and \cite{Haug}.
 In fact, these data are available from R package {\it fitdistrplus}.
-The set collects three types of claim referring to building loss (B), content loss (C), and profit loss (P) and consists of 2 167 claims.
+The set collects three types of claim referring to building loss (B), content loss (C) and profit loss (P) and consists of 2 167 claims.
 We follow the exposition in \cite{Gijbels} and consider only positive claims in all three losses.
-This reduces the sample size to $n=517$. \cite{Gijbels} investigated if the three pairs (B,C), (B,P) and (C,P) follow a positive quadrant dependence (PQD) structure.
-For an illustration, we present here our findings for the (C,P) pair and discuss the (B,C) pair in Appendix A.3.1.
+This reduces the sample size to $n=517$. \cite{Gijbels} investigated whether the three pairs (B,C), (B,P), and (C,P) follow a positive quadrant dependence (PQD) structure.
+For an illustration, we present here our findings for the (C,P) pair.

 The first impression from the scatter plot of (C,P), presented in the first panel of (b) in Fig. \ref{F3}, is the visible concentration of the pseudo-observations towards the upper-right corner.
 Some linear trend (along the main diagonal) can also be noticed.
 Zhang's approach selects the sum of presented white regions, reports a very large asymmetry for this template, and provides a related $p$-value equal to 0.
 In turn, the estimated $q$ is positive on $(0,1)^2$, clearly exhibits the underlying specific dependence structure, and thus supports our observations on the scatter plot.
 It is also worth noting that the display of $\bar q_n$ is much better readable than the level plot (i) in Fig. 5 of \cite{Gijbels}.
 The decisive role of the scaling factor $\sqrt{uv(1-u)(1-v)}$ is clearly manifested in this case.
 Our dependence diagram returns the local positive dependence, at the acceptance level of 0.95, in all regions defined by marginal deciles and the grid of $255 \times 255$ points.
 This strongly supports the PQD structure for these data, and, at this point, the conclusion is in agreement with the findings of \cite{Gijbels}.
 Again, we see that our approach has provided more careful insight than the Zhang template.